Dutch-Russian Cooperation Expands Russian Archive Directory

 An English translation of the 'Regulations for the Work of Users' in Reading Rooms of State Archives of the Russian Federation, issued by Rosarkhiv in 1998, is available at this website.
 That remains an important document with which foreign researchers should be acquainted.

-The original Russian version and other legal documents relating to archives will be found at the "Arkhivy Rossii" website (http://www.rusarchives.ru/lows/list.s...).
+The original Russian version is available on the Rosarkhiv website: http://www.rusarchives.ru/lows/pravil....
+Other legal documents relating to Russian archives will also be found at the "Arkhivy Rossii" website (http://www.rusarchives.ru/lows/list.s...).

 Research service in Russia can best be arranged directly through individual archives, which are usually prepared to handle such services on a fee-for-service basis or to recommend an experienced outside researchers.
 The Federal Archival Agency (Rosarkhiv) cannot recommend unauthorized individuals or commercial groups offering research services and copies of documents from Russian archives.